Menu

 Madras hedgehogs in India

 Madras hedgehog.
-Image credit Pradeep Hedge.
+Image credit Abinesh Muthaiyan.

 Dr Brawin Kumar leads the Madras Hedgehog Conservation Project in Tamil Nadu, which is working to protect the hedgehogs by studying their populations and educating the local community about their conservation importance.
 They’re studying how far the hedgehogs travel and how often they encounter roads and urban areas, by asking citizen scientists to submit their hedgehog sightings.
 They’re particularly focussing on mapping hedgehog roadkills to identify hotspots of hedgehog road deaths.